jdtshin/Cyclistic/README.md

 # Data Analysis Case Study Project: Cyclistic Bike-Share

 ## Introduction
 Hello there!
 My name is Justin Shin this is my Data Analysis Case Study Project.
-In this project, I will be performing the tasks of a data analyst in order to showcase and apply the data analysis skills and knowledge I have learned.
+In this project, I will be performing the tasks of a junior data analyst in order to showcase and apply the data analysis skills and knowledge I have learned.

+This README file is to provide documentation of my work process throughout the different phases of this project.

-Technologies used for this case study:
+Technologies used for this project:
 * Microsoft Excel
 * Microsoft SQL Server
 * Tableau Public